mitander/membank/docs/PERFORMANCE.md

 - **Block Updates**: ~64,000 ops/sec
 - **Block Deletes**: ~77,000 ops/sec

-## 3. Architectural Foundations of Performance

-The system's performance is derived from four foundational architectural decisions.
+## Why It's This Fast

+Four architectural decisions that make microsecond performance possible.

-### 3.1.
-Single-Threaded Core
+### Single-Threaded Core

-The database core is single-threaded by design.
-This constraint eliminates data races and the need for synchronization primitives (e.g., locks, mutexes), which removes a significant source of performance overhead and non-determinism.
-Concurrency is handled by an async I/O event loop.
-This is enforced at compile time in debug builds via `concurrency.assert_main_thread()`.
+No locks, no races, no synchronization overhead.
+The core runs on one thread, eliminating an entire class of performance killers.
+Concurrency happens in the async I/O layer, not the data structures.
+Enforced in debug builds with `concurrency.assert_main_thread()`.

-### 3.2.
-Arena-Based Memory Management
+### Arena-Based Memory

-State-heavy subsystems (`BlockIndex`, `QueryResult`) utilize an `ArenaAllocator`.
-This pattern enables bulk allocation and deallocation.
-When a subsystem's state is no longer needed (e.g., a memtable flush), its entire memory is freed in a single, O(1) `reset()` operation.
-This avoids the overhead and fragmentation of per-object `malloc`/`free` calls and makes memory management a non-bottleneck.
+When a memtable flushes, all its memory disappears in one O(1) operation.
+No per-object malloc/free dance.
+Arena allocators eliminate fragmentation and make cleanup trivial.
+State-heavy systems (`BlockIndex`, `QueryResult`) get their own arena, bulk allocate what they need, then bulk free it all.

-### 3.3.
-LSM-Tree Storage Architecture
+### LSM-Tree Architecture

-The storage engine is a Log-Structured Merge-Tree, an architecture optimized for write-heavy workloads.

-- All writes are append-only operations to a Write-Ahead Log (WAL), which is cache-friendly.
+Optimized for the write-heavy workloads that code analysis creates:

+- Writes go straight to the append-only WAL - cache-friendly, no seeks
-- Recent data is held in an in-memory hash map (`BlockIndex`) for O(1) lookups.
+- Recent data lives in a hash map for O(1) lookups
-- The background compaction process merges on-disk SSTables without blocking new writes, preventing stop-the-world pauses.
+- Background compaction runs without blocking new writes
+- No stop-the-world pauses that kill latency

-### 3.4.
-VFS-Based Deterministic Testing
+### VFS Testing at Memory Speed

-All filesystem I/O is routed through a Virtual File System (VFS) abstraction.
-In production, this maps to the OS filesystem.
-In testing, it maps to a deterministic, in-memory `SimulationVFS`.
-This allows the identical production codebase to be tested against simulated failure modes (disk corruption, I/O errors) at memory speed, enabling aggressive optimization with high confidence.
+All I/O goes through our VFS abstraction.
+Production uses real disks.
+Tests use in-memory simulation.
+Same code, different backend.
+Test against disk corruption and I/O failures at memory speed, then optimize with confidence.

 ## 4. Benchmark Protocol